act-rules/act-rules.github.io/_rules/SC1-1-1-image-accessible-name-is-placeholder-text.md

 ---
-name: Image accessible name is placeholder text
+name: Placeholder text is valid accessible name
 description: |
   This rule checks that image elements that use generic placeholder text as their accessible name do so without loss of infomation to the user.